WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 BUYING TIPS / HOW DO YOU TRY YOUR BOOTS ON?

-Some Decathlon stores are equipped with a test course.
+Some Decathlon stores have a test route.

 3. Check two points: